 His chest piece appears to be the oldest, it’s the part of him that embodies the American fighting tradition.
 At first glance, Kelleher may seem to represent the prototypical “wrestle-boxer”, another generic bald fighter with a beard and tattoos.

-The piece on his leg reveals a greater depth of skill, Kelleher is a skilled practitioner in muay thai, he delivers and deals with kicks with a proficiency gained by thousands of repetitions.
+The piece on his leg reveals a greater depth of skill, Kelleher is an educated striker, he delivers and deals with kicks with a proficiency gained by thousands of repetitions.

 At his core, however, Kelleher is the bearded skull with headphones.
-He fights with his life on the line, and he’s in there to have fun.
+He fights with violence in his heart, and he has fun doing it.
 That’s “Boom”, the guy who wants to be “the next Donald Cerrone.”

 Check out Kelleher’s UFC career highlights thus far, plus his appearance on Dana White: Lookin’ for a Fight: